tungv/jerni-3/packages/jerni-next-dev-plugin/README.md

 ## Usage

-> [!CAUTION]
-> POTENTIALLY ERASES PRODUCTION DATABASE.
-> Do not use this plugin while connecting to an in-use database.
-It will erase the database in clean start.

 1. Create a `next.config.mjs` file in your project root (if you don't already have one).

 2. Import the `withJerniNextDev` function from `jerni-next-dev-plugin` and wrap your Next.js config with it: